gwoncher/devnest/README.md

 - **Project Addition**: Select and add existing project directories through a file dialog
 - **Project Creation**: Support for creating new projects in specified directories (feature in development)

+### Global Keyboard Shortcuts
+- **Quick Project Search**: Press the configurable global keyboard shortcut to instantly open a search dialog from anywhere in your system
+- **Keyboard Navigation**: Use arrow keys to navigate search results and Enter to launch the selected project
+- **Customizable Shortcut**: Configure your preferred keyboard shortcut through the settings panel

 ### Data Persistence
 - **Configuration Storage**: Automatically saves project configurations to the user data directory
 - **Project Scanning**: Automatically scans added directories to identify frontend projects